rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 files under
 `resources/org/jenkinsci/plugins/testExample/HelloWorldBuilder`
 to see which part of the UI they render.
-`resources/index.jelly` renders the view on the 'Installed Plugins' page under 'Manage Plugins'.
+The file `resources/index.jelly` renders the view on the 'Installed Plugins' page under 'Manage
+Plugins'.

 ## <a name="debugging"></a>Debugging the Plugin

 In IntelliJ IDEA, navigate to Run>Edit Configurations>Remote and set the Port to 8000, which is the default mvnDebug port.
-Hit 'Apply'
+Click 'Apply'.
 ![Debugger Configuration]({% asset_path 2015-08-21-jenkins-post-build-plugin/debug_config.png %})

 In the terminal, type the following command: